ellson/MOTHBALLED-g/README.md

    to 100% replace DOT.

 1. Incremental graph creation, and modification.
-   The graphviz tools (dot, neato, fdp, ...) are file oriented batch processed.
+   The graphviz tools (dot, neato, fdp, ...) are file oriented and batch processed.

-   - g allows for parallel ssource streams, multi-threaded processing, and distrubuted graphs.
+   - g allows for parallel source streams, multi-threaded processing, and distrubuted graphs.

 2. Rethink of Subgraphs.